crmpicco/pcpp1/gui-programming.md

     # insert the item at the END of the listbox
     hof_gers.insert(tk.END, item)
 ```
-* `Canvas` - a widget that can be used to draw shapes, images, and text.
+* `Canvas` - a widget that can be used to draw shapes, images, and text in a window.
 Tkinter does not support 3D graphics.
 For complex 3D graphics, libraries such as [PyOpenGL](https://pyopengl.sourceforge.net/) and [Visualisation Toolkit (VTK)](https://pypi.org/project/vtk/) would be more suitable.

 | Widget        | Description                                  | Clickable?                       |
 |---------------|----------------------------------------------|----------------------------------|